jonathanshaheen/CS3600A2/README.md

 In case you used a different environment name, to list of all environments you have on your machine you can run `conda env list`.

-Install additional package that will be used to for visualising the game board.
+Install correct package versions that will be used to for visualising the game board.

 ```
+cd assignment_2
-pip install ipywidgets==7.5.0
+pip install -r -requirements.txt
 ```

 <a name="jupyter"/></a>